Explore New Zealand's highest peak and New Zealand's only castle.

 Stewart Island is home to New Zealand's largest and most diverse bird population.
-Here, you can go birdwatching and see kākā, albatross, penguins, weka and even kiwis as you walk.
-With over 240km of walking tracks you can explore the beaches and rainforests at your own pace or pick from one of the many tour companies and discover the island's hidden gems.
+Here, you can go birdwatching and see kākā, albatross, penguins, weka and even kiwi.
+With over 240 kilometres of walking tracks, including one of New Zealand's Great Walks.
+You can explore the beaches and rainforests at your own pace or pick from one of the many tour companies and discover the island's hidden gems.

-The picturesque Marlborough Sounds, located at the top of the South Island, boasts 1,500km of New Zealand coastline.
-Home to secluded bay, historic sites, marine reserves and precious island sanctuaries, which foster kiwi and other native species.
-Cruise or kayak your way through the Sounds, spotting the wildlife along the way.
+Located at the top of the South Island, Marlborough Sounds boasts 1,500 kilometres of New Zealand coastline.
+Home to secluded bays, historic sites, marine reserves and precious island sanctuaries which foster kiwi and other native species.
+Cruise or kayak your way through 'The Sounds', spotting the dolphins and birdlife along the way.
 Starting at Ship Cove, walk or cycle bush clad ridgelines to admire the view from the Queen Charlotte Track.

 From soaring mountains to tranquil river flats, glaciers and turquoise lakes, exploring the Mount Aspiring National Park wilderness is an unforgettable experience.
-Accessible by road, just one hour from Wanaka, it boasts plenty of activities for outdoor enthusiasts; from walking to jet boating and scenic flights.
+Just an hour's drive from Wānaka, it boasts plenty of activities for outdoor enthusiasts; from walking to jet boating and scenic flights.
 Choosing where to start is the hardest part!